dcsv15/gettingandcleaningdataproject/README.md

 This file describes a brief explanation of what run_analysis.R does and how mean_and_std and tidy_dataset files are created Please see CodeBook.MD for more details.

+Result Files:
-Result Files: A Results folder is created for following 2 files.
+A Results folder is created for following 2 files.

-1)The mean and std results saved into activity_mean_and_std.csv 2)The tidy dataset saved into activity_tidy_dataset.csv
+1)The mean and std results saved into activity_mean_and_std.csv 2)The tidy dataset saved into activity_tidy_dataset.csv (also an alternate .txt file also available)

 *Note: could not add the input dataset to GitHub as it expects files to be smaller than 25MB